 Step 2 – Mix the Ingredients

 Mix dry Ingredients.
-Whisk together the flour, baking soda, baking powder, and pumpkin pie spice in a large bowl.
+Whisk together the flour, baking soda, baking powder, pumpkin pie spice, and salt in a large bowl.
 Set aside.

 Stir Wet Ingredients Together.
 In a separate medium bowl, whisk together the melted butter, brown sugar, pumpkin puree, vanilla, buttermilk, and vinegar.

 Combine Dry & Wet Ingredients.
 Add the wet ingredients to the dry ingredients and mix just until combined.
+Let the batter rest for 10-15 minutes.
 Spoon the batter into liners, filling 2/3 of the way full.

 Step 3 – Make The Crumb Topping